Coney Island Mermaid Parade

-The Coney Island Mermaid Parade is an art parade held annually in Coney Island, Brooklyn, New York.
+The Coney Island Mermaid Parade is an art parade held annually in Coney Island, Brooklyn, New York City.
 The event, the largest art parade in the United States, is held each year in June and celebrates the arrival of the summer season.
 Created and produced by the non-profit arts organization Coney Island USA, the 40th annual parade was held on June 18, 2022.

 Description

 The Mermaid Parade traditionally takes place on the Saturday closest to the summer solstice, June 21, regardless of weather.
 Its intent is to celebrate self-expression, boost pride in Coney Island, and give New York artists a place to display their artwork.
 There are no ethnic, religious, or commercial aims.

 The parade pays homage to the Coney Island Mardi Gras parades of the early 20th century.
 During this era, Coney Island was the primary amusement park destination for those in the New York metropolitan area.
 Like the annual Village Halloween Parade, the Mermaid Parade evokes the artistic spirit of Mardi Gras.

 The event typically attracts about 3,000 participants and hundreds of thousands of spectators from all five boroughs of New York City.
 After the last participant passes the reviewing stand, parade founder Dick Zigun leads the procession to the beach for a ceremony representing the opening of the ocean for the summer swimming season.